BrendanGasparin/list-hacking-resources/README.md

 [OWASP](https://owasp.org/): OWASP has different chapters to join and different meet-ups to attend.
 It is specifically focused on application and web security.

 ## Certifications and Certificates
-[Security+ from CompTIA Certification](https://www.comptia.org/certifications/security): COMPTIA's Security+ certification is a global certification that validates the skills and knowledge necessary to pursue a secuirty career in IT.
+[Security+ from CompTIA Certification](https://www.comptia.org/certifications/security): COMPTIA's Security+ certification is a global certification that validates the skills and knowledge necessary to pursue a security career in IT.
 It is a highly recognised certification in the cybersecurity industry.
 [Offensive Security Certified Professional](https://learn.offsec.com/cybersecurity-certification-paths): This is a certification with a focus on penetration testing and security.
 OSCPs can execute real world penetration testing attacks, modify code for their own use, and develophave the mindset of penetration testers.

 ## Educational Sites